skyHALud/simpletodolist/README.md

   1. delete item with long click
   1. edit item via a new activity and passing data using intents
   1. data persistence to local storage
+  2. confirmation on delete (new in 1.1)
+  3. take a photo and link it to an item (new in 1.1)
+  4. attach an existing photo to an item (experimental; new in 1.1)
+  5. record and link an audio file to an item (new in 1.1)

 Screencast: